-Jakarta is a city known for its busy metropolis, but what even more fascinating is that it a very safe and affordable city.
-The city has numerous fun things that can easily feel up 52 weekends to complete your year.
+Jakarta is a city known for its busy metropolis, but it is even more fascinating because it is a very safe and affordable city.
+The city has numerous fun things that can quickly feel up to 52 weekends to complete your year.

-Here are 15 interesting things to do in Jakarta, Indonesia.
+Here are 15 exciting things to do in Jakarta, Indonesia.

 Visit Ancol Dreamland